 Ingold cautions against setting up a new scale of complexity which would rank hunter-gatherers higher.
 Human skills must be considered in their complete context:

 We may carry around extraordinarily complex technologies.
 But operating them is all about pushing buttons.
-(See the Cultural Ecology 2017 page on Is Life Getting More Complex?)
+(See the Cultural Ecology 2020 page on Complexity)

 The revisionists were correct to adjust the balance and draw attention to hunting and gathering as sustainable.
 And there is certainly room to compare different gathering and hunting adaptations, or even to generalize across them.
 However, we cannot fall into a trap of thinking there is one way of gathering-and-hunting which led to an evolutionary bedrock of human existence.
 We can also not fall into the trap of imagining this as a simple lifestyle which then transitioned to a complexity of agriculture.
 Instead, we should recover the diversity and complexity of gathering and hunting.